Jacobson-Morozov Lemma for Algebraic Supergroups: Introduction

 Fix an algebraic supergroup $G$ with corresponding Lie superalgebra $\g = \mathrm{Lie}(G)$ and an odd nilpotent element $y \in \g_{\bar 1}$.
 We then have an homomorphism $\G^{(1|1)} \to G$ of algebraic supergroups, whose differential $\g_a^{(1|1)} \to \g_{\bar 1}$ sends $x$ to $y$.

-The group $SL_2$ will be replaced by the supergroup $OSp(1|2)$, the latter being one of a few algebraic supergroups whose category of finite-dimensional representations is semisimple.
+The group $SL_2$ will be replaced by the supergroup\footnote {\InnaC{We apologize for assuming connectedness of $OSp(1|2)$ to avoid the awkward notation $SOSp(1|2)$.}} $OSp(1|2)$, the latter being one of a few algebraic supergroups whose category of finite-dimensional representations is semisimple.
 The group $\G^{(1|1)}$ embeds into $OSp(1|2)$, and $\mathfrak g_a^{(1|1)}$ is isomorphic to a maximal nilpotent subalgebra of $\mathfrak{osp}(1|2)$.

 One should state right away that the situation here is trickier than in the classical setting: we do not expect an embedding $\G^{(1|1)} \to G$ (corresponding to a choice of an odd nilpotent element in $\g$) to necessarily give an embedding $OSp(1|2) \to G$.
-Indeed, the irreducible finite-dimensional representations of $OSp(1|2)$ have categorical dimension (also called ``superdimension'') $\pm 1$, therefore we must have that the restriction of any finite-dimensional $G$-module to $\G^{(1|1)}$ is a direct sum of indecomposable $\G^{(1|1)}$-modules of categorical dimension $\pm 1$.
+Indeed, the irreducible finite-dimensional representations of $OSp(1|2)$ have categorical dimension (also called ``superdimension'') $\pm 1$, therefore we must have that the restriction of \InnaC{every} finite-dimensional $G$-module to $\G^{(1|1)}$ is a direct sum of indecomposable $\G^{(1|1)}$-modules of categorical dimension $\pm 1$.

 To state our main result, we will use the following definition:

 \begin{definition*} Let $V$ be a finite-dimensional vector superspace with an action of $\G^{(1|1)}$ on it.

 The action is called {\it neat} if as a $\G^{(1|1)}$-module, all the indecomposable summands of $V$ have non-zero categorical dimension (``superdimension''). \end{definition*} The action of $\G^{(1|1)}$ on $V$ is completely determined by the odd nilpotent operator $x \in \End(V)$.
 The operator $x$ is called {\it neat} if it defines a neat action of $\G^{(1|1)}$ on $V$.